MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/electronic-records-and-electronic-signature.md

 ﻿---
 title: Electronic records and electronic signature
-description: Learn about the use of electronic records and signatures when implementing Dynamics 365 Guides in a regulated industry ms.date: 03/21/2023 ms.topic: conceptual
+description: Learn about the use of electronic records and signatures when implementing Dynamics 365 Guides in a regulated industry. ms.date: 03/21/2023 ms.topic: conceptual
 author: davepinch